-#3 - REPLACING BELTS
+3. REPLACING BELTS

-Never attempt the below with the engine running.
+Never attempt to replace the belts with the engine running.
 As a safety precaution, remove the spark plug cap.
 Gloves and safety glasses must be worn when replacing the belts.
 There are two vee belts on the sawmill.
 It is recommended to to use a BX79 cogged belt for the drive side and a Woodland Mills polyurethane follower belt.